Erfan Zeneli

-Erfan Zeneli (born 28 December 1986) is a Finnish footballer of Kosovar Albanian descent who currently plays for SexyPöxyt as a striker or left winger.
+Erfan Zeneli (born 28 December 1986) is a Finnish footballer of Kosovar Albanian descent who plays for SexyPöxyt as a striker or left winger.
 Besides Finland, he has played in Israel and Kazakhstan.

-Career

-Club
+Club career

 In February 2016, Zeneli went on trial with Kazakhstan Premier League side FC Shakhter Karagandy.

 On 17 June 2016, Zeneli had his contract with Shakhter Karagandy terminated by mutual consent, going on to season a contract with FC Inter Turku for the rest of the 2016 season on 19 July 2016.

-International
+International career

 In April 2012 Zeneli declared to the media that he would welcome a convocation to be part of the Albania national football team and has been since in contact with coach Gianni de Biasi.
-He decided to play for Finland national football team.
+He decided to play in the Finland national football team.

+Personal life

+His older brother Ridvan is a former footballer.